SamReynoso/milkcow/README.md

 mc.pull('Alice')
 output: MilkCow(...) -> datastore({0...2: [...]}) 160,000
 ```
-Now that we're in sync with the database we can start adding more objects for
+Now that we're in sync with the database we can keep add objects for
 Bob and Alice as we did before.
-But before we can do anything usful with the
+When we're ready to start doing something useful
-data we're going to need a way of turning the byte encodings back into objects.
+with all this data we're going to need a way to turn the byte encodings back into
+objects.

-So far, we could have used the ObjectCow class rather than MilkCow.
-ObjectCow
+Thus far, we could have opted for using the class ObjectCow rather than MilkCow.
-holds all its data as objects, but for this example we are going to use
+With ObjectCow, all the data stored as objects, but for this example we're going
-MilkCow's get_sender method to transmit data to a receiver in another process.
+with MilkCow and using its get_sender method to transmit to another process where
+we need the objects.

 ### Transmit
 To get a SocketTransmitter that is pre-loaded with all the new data that entered
-milkcow since the last sender was created we must call milkcow's get_sender
+the database we call milkcow's get_sender method.
+This call returns a
-method.
-Once sender has sent the data, sender will empty its buffer.
-To send
+SocketTransmitter instance with any new data from milkcow.
+After sender sends, it
-new data, you will need to get a new sender by calling get_sender again.
-Senders
+will empties its own buffer.
+You will need to get a new sender before sending
-only sting once.
+again.
+Senders only sting once.
 Much like the bee, a bug.
 ```python
 sender = mc.get_sender()
 output: SocketTransmitter(...) -> datastore({0...2: [...]}) 160,000